N-Heterocyclic olefins: Transition metals

 For transition metals, NHOs bind to the metal center at the C_{exo} position.
 Once bound, the C_{exo} becomes sp^{3} -hybridized.
 The NHO gains a positive charge that is resonance-stabilized, and the metal center gains electron density and is negatively charged.
 Rivard and coworkers found that based on the IR stretching frequencies of NHO·RhCl(CO)_{2} compounds, NHOs act as almost exclusively strong σ-donors.
 Although the electron density on the metal center is much larger when bound to an NHO than an NHC, the metal's bond with an NHO is typically weaker than with an NHC because NHOs cannot engage in back-bonding.
 Some NHO transition metal complexes include NHOs with Rh and Au.

 Polymerization

-NHOs are also polymerization catalysts.
-They can do organopolymerization and Lewis-pair polymerization.
+NHOs are used as polymerization catalysts for both organopolymerization and Lewis-pair polymerization.
 In the latter, the NHOs act as Lewis bases in the presence of metal Lewis acids, creating a Lewis-pairs that improve polymerization.